docker-mailserver/docker-mailserver/docs/content/usage.md

     Using `Ctrl+C` **is not supported either**!

-You are able to get a full overview of how the configuration works by running `docker run --rm ghcr.io/docker-mailserver/docker-mailserver:${TAG} setup help`, which provides you with all the information on configuration.
+For an overview of commands to manage DMS config, run: `docker exec -it <CONTAINER NAME> setup help`.

 ??? info "Usage of `setup.sh` when no DMS Container Is Running"